-Storing enterprise assets in the Cloud?
-Here are 3 things you should know
+Storing Enterprise Assets in the Cloud?
+Here are 3 Data Protection Mechanisms

 We’ve talked to a number of customers and found that there are several reasons that they still need to deploy their own data protection mechanisms even when data is in the cloud